calpoly-iandunn/csc473/lectures/06-cook-torrance.md

 ![Microfacets]({{ site.baseurl }}/images/microfacet.png)

 The important concept here is that the normal of the surface and the normals of each microfacet may not be the same.
-For exceptionally smooth surfaces, like a perfect mirror, all the microfacets face the same direction which is $$ \hat n $$, the normal of the surface.
+For exceptionally smooth surfaces, like a perfect mirror, all the microfacets face the same direction which is $$ \vec n $$, the normal of the surface.
 However, for matte or rough surfaces, such as matte paint or stone, the microfacets face random directions.

 On rough surfaces, these microfacets can occlude other facets, cast shadows on facets, and be pointing away from the normal.